-There are several measures used to determine how much coal is left in the United States.
-These measures are based on various degrees of geologic certainty and the economic feasibility of mining the coal.
+Several measures are used to determine how much coal is left in the United States, which are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

 Did you know?

-Eighteen other states had 25% of the DRB.
+Twenty five other states had 23% of the DRB.

 Coal reserves at producing mines

 Coal mining companies report to the U.S. Energy Information Administration (EIA) the amount of recoverable reserves at U.S. coal mines that produced at least 25,000 short tons of coal (or 10,000 short tons of anthracite coal) in a year.

 As of January 1, 2015, about 19.4 billion short tons of recoverable reserves were at producing mines.